drmohammadatieh/Threat-Profile/README.md

 - Download the project folder [Threat-Profile](https://github.com/drmohammadatieh/Threat-Profile/archive/refs/heads/main.zip)

-- Open the terminal on MacOS or the command prompt on Windows 7/10.
+- Open the terminal on macOS or the command prompt on Windows 7/10.
 - Go to the directory that contains the project files.
 Example:

-  In MacOS:
+  In macOS:

   ```
   cd  Downloads/Threat-Profile-main/